-Are you stressed about getting last-minute Christmas gifts?
+Are you stressed about getting last-minute gifts?
 Would you rather not pay an arm and a leg to get something for everyone?
-You can avoid the stress, save money, and put your creativity and thoughtfulness on full display this holiday season by making homemade Christmas gifts!
+You can avoid the stress, save money, and put your creativity on full display this holiday season by making homemade gifts!

-Making homemade Christmas gifts can seem a bit overwhelming at first, but the end result is much more meaningful and cost-efficient.
+Making homemade gifts can seem a bit overwhelming, but the result is much more meaningful and cost-efficient.
 Plus, you won’t have to leave the comfort of your own home (other than getting the ingredients).

-This is my first year making homemade gifts.
-I want my presents to be thoughtful and useful without having to spend a ton of money.
-When thinking of what to make, you should take into consideration your friends and family that you are making the gifts for.
+I like my presents to be thoughtful and useful without having to spend a ton of money.
+Take into consideration who you’re making the gift for when thinking of what to make.
 I have friends and family members of all ages, so I needed to come up with something that I knew everyone would love.

-I decided to split my gifts up into two categories:
+I split my gifts up into two categories:

 - Treat Yourself: personal care items

 Most of the women in my family will be getting the Treat Yourself gifts, and most of the men will be getting Sweet Treats.